cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 If you have an account on https://gitpod.io, you can open a workspace for the cloud carbon footprint project by following the link in your browser of the form `https://gitpod.io/#project-url-on-github`

-So for Cloud carbon footpring, you would visit:
+So for Cloud Carbon Footprint, you would visit:

 https://gitpod.io/#https://github.com/cloud-carbon-footprint/cloud-carbon-footprint/

-This will run through the steps outlined in the documentation below install the necessary dependencies for the project, and open an instance of VS Code in your browser that you an work on immediately.
+This will run through the steps outlined in the documentation below and install the necessary dependencies for the project, then open an instance of VS Code in your browser that you can work on immediately.

 If you want to check out a specific branch, or open a workspace for specific pull request or issue, add the full url for the issue or pull request you are interested in.
 A workspace will be created with the corresponding branch already checked out, that you can share with others to pair in, and use git to commit changes, before pushing your changes to the relevant the branch.